Pioneer Baseball League

 The Pioneer Baseball League (also known as simply the Pioneer League) is a professional baseball league based in the Western United States.
 It operates as one of four Major League Baseball (MLB) Partner Leagues in the American independent baseball league system without MLB team affiliations.
-The league is contested by twelve teams from California and the Rocky Mountains region, who play a regular season split into two halves.
-The top two teams at the end of each half qualify for a postseason tournament that determines the overall champion.
+The league is contested by 12 teams from California and the Rocky Mountains region, which each play a 96-game regular season split into two halves.
+The top two teams in each half qualify for a postseason tournament to determine the overall league champion.

 The Pioneer League was established in 1939 as a Class C minor league consisting of six teams from Idaho and Utah.
 It later expanded to Montana as part of a failed effort in the 1950s to become a third major league rivalling the American and National leagues, complicated by competition with the Pacific Coast League.
 By the time it was reclassified as a Rookie league in 1964, only four teams in Idaho remained.
 Gradually, it returned to Montana and Utah, and expanded into Colorado and the Canadian province of Alberta by 1974, and since then has consistently had eight or more teams competing.
-In 2021, the league became independent, and ceased all MLB team affiliations, reorganizing as an MLB Partner League representing the Western United States market.
+In 2021, the league became independent and ceased all MLB team affiliations, reorganizing as an MLB Partner League representing the Western United States market.
 Though all the league's teams in Alberta and Colorado have since folded or relocated, an expansion into California in the 2020s balanced the number of teams.

-As of the 2026 season, four teams from California and Montana each, two from Idaho, one from Utah, and one currently relocating, compete in the Pioneer League.
+As of the 2026 season, four teams from California and Montana each, two from Idaho, one from Utah, and one travel team, the RedPocket Mobiles, compete in the Pioneer League.
 Twenty franchises have competed in the league across its -year history, with the Missoula PaddleHeads, a current team that joined as the Pocatello Cardinals in the inaugural season, being the longest-tenured.
-The Oakland Ballers are the current champions, while the Billings Mustangs have won the most championships (15).
+The Billings Mustangs are the current champions and have won the most championships (16).